-I wasn’t going to comment on Robert Clark’s silly (and fucking outrageous) plan to get police to issue on the spot fines for swearing in public, until I read Dee Madigan’s remarks on The Drum and realised just how this is going to affect vulnerable people:
+I wasn't going to comment on Robert Clark's silly (and &#!@ing outrageous) plan to get police to issue on the spot fines for swearing in public, until I read Dee Madigan's remarks on The Drum and realised just how this is going to affect vulnerable people:

 In fact, what is considered to be 'normal community standards' is highly subjective at the best of times.
 It should not be a decision made in the heat of the moment by a policemen who, let's face it, would be unlikely to be objective about someone they are right in the middle of having a problem with.

 And it means that any person in any sort of dispute with police has a way to be charged immediately.
 And this is where the new laws are most insidious.

 Empirical evidence in New South Wales, Western Australia and the Northern Territory shows that laws which focus on offending behaviors have a disproportionate impact on juveniles and minority groups.
 For example, in Western Australia, Aboriginals are 15 times more likely to be charged for swearing.
 And in New South Wales, offensive conduct crimes also have a disproportionate impact on Indigenous communities, and more often than not are used to deal with young people who are deemed to be showing disrespect to authority.

 So, while swearing doesn't actually hurt someone (and no, being offended isn't the same as actually being hurt), laws that punish people for swearing can become a form of social exclusion which can be incredibly damaging to the most vulnerable groups in our society.